-The following shows Operator A as the upstream CDN (uCDN) and Operator B as the downstream CDN (dCDN), where the former has a relationship with a content provider and the latter being the best CDN to deliver content to the end-user.
-The interconnection relationship may be symmetric between these two CDN operators, but for simplicity we show the interaction in one direction only.
+The following shows Operator A as the upstream CDN (uCDN) and Operator B as the downstream CDN (dCDN), where the former has a relationship with a content provider and the latter being the CDN selected by Operator A to deliver content to the end-user.
+The interconnection relationship may be symmetric between these two CDN operators, but each direction can be considered as operating independently of the other so for simplicity we show the interaction in one direction only.